CrunchyData/postgres-operator/hugo/content/Installation/_index.md

     ./pv/create-nfs-pv.sh

+That script looks for the IP address of an NFS server using the environment variable PGO_NFS_IP you would set in your .bashrc environment.

 A similar script is provided for HostPath persistent volume creation if you wanted to use HostPath for testing:
 ```